saucesaft/tensorgba/README.md

 # mario kart ai
 implementation of [1604.07316](https://arxiv.org/abs/1604.07317). meant to be taught as an small 3 day class system at itesm.

-**status: ** the repo is on a stage of logging succesfully the data necesarry, model development and testing is what follows.
+**status: ** the repo is on a stage of logging succesfully the data necesary, model development and testing is what follows.

 (repo name is tensorgba because it could work with any other game)